 Januvia and Pancreatic Cancer

 Januvia belongs to a class of medications known as dipeptidyl peptidase-4 inhibitors (DPP-IV).
-It is in the same drug class as Victoza and Byetta, which are also diabetes drugs that allegedly increase the risk of cancer.
+It is in the same drug class as Byetta, which is also a diabetes drug that allegedly increase the risk of cancer.

 According to the FDA, 88 cases of acute pancreatitis among Januvia patients were reported in 2009.
 By 2011, this number had increased to almost two-hundred.
 Some of these cases resulted in death of the patient.